apache/arrow/site/_posts/2017-12-13-java-vector-improvements.md

 decided not to use complex templates in some places by writing small amount of duplicate code which is elegant, well documented and extensible.

-**Improved Heap Usage**
+**Improved heap usage**

 We did extensive memory analysis downstream in Dremio where Arrow is used heavily for in-memory query execution on columnar data.
-The general conclusion was that Arrow JAVA Vectors have non-negligible heap overhead and volume of objects was too high.
+The general conclusion was that Arrow Java Vectors have non-negligible heap overhead and volume of objects was too high.
 There were places in code where we were creating objects unnecessarily and using structures that could be substituted with better alternatives.

 **No performance overhead on hot code paths**

-JAVA Vectors used delegation and abstraction heavily throughout the object hierarchy.
+Java Vectors used delegation and abstraction heavily throughout the object hierarchy.
 The performance critical get/set methods of vectors went through a chain of function calls back and forth between different objects before doing meaningful work.
 We also evaluated the usage of branches in vector APIs and reimplemented some of them by avoiding branches completely.

-We took inspiration from how the JAVA memory code in ArrowBuf works.
+We took inspiration from how the Java memory code in ArrowBuf works.
 For all the performance critical methods, ArrowBuf bypasses all the netty object hierarchy, grabs the target virtual address and directly interacts with the memory.